 To protect workers from exposure to certain gases, aerosols, or fine particulates, warehouse and lab employees must be skilled in the use of respirators or supplied air systems such as portable air tanks.
 Some of the equipment required for this work is cumbersome and uncomfortable to use, but a responsible CDMO will take its commitment to employ only people who understand the need for such precautions seriously and share that commitment never to be casual about the use of this equipment.

-It goes without saying that much of this technology would be nearly useless without documented procedures and rigorous training, including:
+It goes without saying that much of this technology would be nearly useless without documented chemical safety procedures and rigorous training, including:

 - Material classifications and established containment bands defining where classes of compounds can be stored and handled;